 - SketchUp Pro requires .NET Framework version 4.5.2.

-For more information about the .NET framework, click here. - Recommended Hardware Requirements
+For more information about the .NET framework, click here. -

 - 2+ GHz processor